 Cottages are located in various places throughout the Conservation Area.
-A group of cottages are located north of Ash Yard and are of a small scale and are detached.
-Bricks are used to form the date of York Cottage and can be seen across a field in the Conservation Area.
+A pair of semi-detached cottages in cobble flint are located on Bale Road which are positioned at the edge of the road, a typical position for cottages throughout the village.
+A group of cottages are located north of Ash Yard and are also of a small scale but are detached.
+Bricks are used to form the date of York Cottage can be seen across a field in the Conservation Area.
 Semi-detached estate cottages of cobble flint and red brick are set in small gardens along The Street.
 They are two-storeys and have attractive inscribed date stones in Costessey terracotta, manufactured in Norfolk.
 A scattering of cottages is located south-east of The Street and are of a small scale.
-Stone Cottage is a notable example as it is one of the only rendered cottages in the village, previously the building had been Sharrington Post Office.
+Stone cottage is a notable example as it is one of the only rendered cottages in the village, previously the building had been Sharrington Post Office.
 It has a long front elevation which follows the curved contour of The Street.